l8smartlight/l8-sdk-android-V2.0/README.md

 ## 2. Quick start

 You have to instantiate AndroidL8Manager and implement AndroidL8ManagerListener.
 Now you have more control about connections and devices.
+In this new version L8 Simultor is optional and you don´t have to use it.

 **Example of use:**